Estimating near-verbatim extraction risk in language models with decoding-constrained beam search: An intuition for more efficient near-verbatim probabilistic extraction

 \item \textbf{Top-$k$ steps} ($R=40$).
 By Corollary~\ref{cor:rank-bucket}(a), at most $\lfloor \ln 10^{-3}/\ln(1/40) \rfloor = 1$ step can have the realized token at rank $\ge 40$.
 Under top-$k$ decoding with $k=40$, this means at most one step where the realized token is at the very bottom of the top-$k$ set; on all other steps it lies strictly above rank $40$. \end{itemize}

 These bounds are deliberately worst-case.
 For instance, the $\alpha=0.1$ case allows a highly atypical situation in which ten different tokens all have probability exactly $0.1$ at many steps.
-In realistic, extracted model outputs, the distribution is much peakier: a token with $p_t \approx 0.1$ may be ranked $\ll 10$.
+In realistic, extracted model outputs, the distribution is much peakier.
 Therefore, Lemma~\ref{lem:low-prob-bucket} and Corollary~\ref{cor:rank-bucket} are conservative: they only require that high-mass continuations use high-ranked tokens on almost all steps.

 \paragraph{Why high-mass paths survive the beam.} The instantiations above show that a continuation with probability $\ge\taumin$ is constrained to pick high-rank tokens on almost every step.
 Concretely, the geometric mean of the per-token conditional probabilities for such a continuation is